lena-reimann/CONCLUDE/README.md

 # CONCLUDE

 This repository includes the code for running the CONCLUDE model, integrating the impacts of sea-level rise and adaptation policies on spatial population distributions from 2020 to 2100.
-We provide four different code versions, depending on the adaptation policy scenarios and socioeconomic, and sea-level rise scenarios (i.e. nA, wA; SSP1-RCP2.6, SSP3-RCP4.5, SSP5-RCP8.5)run:

-pop_proj_nA = integration of submergence due to sea-level rise without adaptation policies; applicable to all SSP-RCP combinations

-pop_proj_wA_ssp1-rcp26 = integration of frequently flooded areas in unprotected locations as retreat zones; dynamic setback zones in occasionally flooded locations plus coastal wetlands and coastline buffer (i.e. population potential = 0)

-pop_proj_wA_ssp3-rcp45 = integration of submergence due to sea-level rise in unprotected locations

-pop_proj_wA_ssp5-rcp85 = integration of submergence due to sea-level rise in unprotected locations; static setback zones based on coastline buffer (i.e. population potential = 0)

-Please see Reimann et al. (doi: xxxxxxxx) for additional detail and context.
+The code provided can be applied to three SSP-RCP combinations (i.e. SSP1-RCP2.6, SSP3-RCP4.5, SSP5-RCP8.5) and two adaptation policy scenarios (i.e. nA, wA).

+For the basic model setup, please see Reimann et al. (2021): Accounting for internal migration in spatial population projections-a gravity-based modeling approach using the Shared Socioeconomic Pathways.
+In: Environ Res Lett 16, 074025.
+DOI: https://doi.org/10.1088/1748-9326/ac0b66.

+For the sea-level rise-induced migration and adaptation policies model setup, please see Reimann et al. (2022): xxxxx.
+DOI: xxxxxxxx.